 Sometimes the medicine is hard to take, it can mean redoing systems and stopping the delivery of immediate value to the user in order to take two steps back and start again.
 No organization likes this.
 Business doesn’t want to stop and competition is always a risk.
 But if we really want to be agile, team building is not enough, we must be clear that we have engineering problems that need to be solved.
 And that until those problems are solved, we are not going to achieve the agility promises on offer.

-Some agility drivers will say: let’s pay off this debt and solve the problem of these systems bit by bit, Sprint by Sprint.
+Some agility drivers will say: let’s pay off this debt and solve the problem of these systems Sprint by Sprint.
 Let’s imagine that the debt on a system is equivalent to a million dollars.
 Let’s also imagine that, somehow, that debt is not going to grow anymore.
-Now let’s imagine that at each Sprint we make a small debt payment of one hundred dollars, representing 20% of the equipment capacity.
+Now let’s imagine that at each Sprint we make a small debt payment of one hundred dollars.
+Representing 20% of the equipment capacity.
 What’s more, let’s imagine that we can pay off a thousand dollars of debt in each Sprint.
 How long will it take the team to pay off that debt?
-You already know the answer and you also know that in this case the promises of agility will be seriously compromised.
+You already know the answer.
+And you also know that in this case the promises of agility will be seriously compromised.

 The agility processes